Inference-Time Hyper-Scaling with KV Cache Compression: Results

-To establish a variety of trade-offs between downstream performance and compute, we run experiments with varying budget configurations in terms of maximum sequence \textit{length} (L), number of parallel reasoning chains or \textit{width} (W), and \textit{compression ratio} (CR).
-Hence, each configuration can be defined by a tuple L-W-CR, where CR is 1 for vanilla models.
-By identifying the Pareto frontier for each method, we can determine which ones offer superior performance for the same budget.
-We report the results for each efficiency metric separately: KV cache memory reads in \cref{fig:its_time} and peak memory usage in \cref{fig:its_memory}.
-For simplicity, as baselines, we report only the state-of-the-art training-free method in terms of accuracy--speedup (Quest) and accuracy--memory (TOVA), respectively.
+As metrics for the effective budget in time and memory, we focus first on two implementation-agnostic quantities: (i) \textbf{KV-cache token reads}, the total number of items in the KV cache attended to at each generation step, summed across steps.
+This reflects runtime efficiency, as loading the KV cache from memory quickly becomes a main bottleneck during generation, contributing a share of inference latency that increases with sequence length \citep{tang2024quest,nawrot2025sparse}.
+Second, (ii) \textbf{peak tokens in memory}, which represents the maximum KV-cache size, critical for memory-constrained hardware such as GPUs or edge devices.
+Finally, (iii) \textbf{throughput} at the maximum batch size that accommodates each tested configuration.
+To establish a range of trade-offs between downstream performance and compute, we run experiments with varying budget configurations in terms of maximum the number of parallel reasoning chains or \textit{width} (W), sequence \textit{length} (L), and \textit{compression ratio} (CR), defining each setting as a tuple W-L-CR, where CR $1\times$ denotes vanilla models.
+By identifying the Pareto frontier for each method, we determine which ones offer superior performance for the same budget.
+We report results for AIME 24 and LiveCodeBench in \cref{fig:its}, and additional results on MATH-500 and GPQA Diamond in \cref{app:its_extra}.
+For simplicity, as baselines we report only the state-of-the-art training-free methods: Quest for accuracy-–latency and TOVA for accuracy–-memory load.